zxypro1/OfflineLeetPractice/README.md

 4. **Start Ollama**: Ensure the Ollama service is running (it usually starts automatically)

-##### Using Both Providers
+##### Using Multiple Providers

-If you have both DeepSeek and Ollama configured, the system will automatically prefer Ollama.
+If you have multiple AI providers configured, the system will automatically prefer them in this order:
+1. Ollama (local)
+2. OpenAI
+3. Claude
+4. Qwen
+5. DeepSeek

 You can switch between providers using the UI controls on the AI Generator page.

 The system automatically detects which providers are configured through a server-side check.
 The frontend fetches this configuration via the `/api/ai-providers` endpoint, ensuring proper security and compliance with Next.js environment variable restrictions.